Kalpana-w/Mycicd/README.md

-Testing PR pipeline - feature branch change
+Testing PR pipeline

+With checkout and feature/test-pr branch